-Check-up examination after thyroid cancer radioiodine treatment (with the termination of thyroxine use)
+Check-up examination after thyroid cancer radioiodine treatment (with thyrotropin; Thyrogen®)

 The check-up examination shall be performed no later than within 6 months after the thyroid radioiodine treatment.

 The procedure consists of a doctor’s appointment, administering a radioiodine capsule in a diagnostic dose, and scanning the whole body within 48 hours as well as a three-dimensional SPET/CT recording of the cervical-thoracic region to assess the efficiency of the radioiodine treatment.
-When you come to the examination, you should not have taken the thyroid hormone thyroxine for the previous 4 weeks and have been on a low-iodine diet for 3 weeks.
+Before you come for the examination, you should keep a diet with low iodine levels for 3 weeks.

 Before the examination, you do not have to stop taking the thyroid hormone thyroxine.
 For the purpose of TSH stimulation, thyrotropin (rhTSH/Thyrogen) shall be injected into the muscle on two days before administering the radioiodine capsule.
 The check-up examination shall be conducted in an outpatient setting, the patient shall not be hospitalised.